2003 (July to December)

 –Azrael #27

-Summer—ignore the post Xmas setting as Sliding-Time/compression has placed us in a hotter season.
+Summer—ignore the post Xmas setting as retroactive compression and sliding-time have placed us in a hotter season.
 The Order of St. Dumas is no more, but Azrael still wants to learn more information about the Order’s bio-engineering techniques.
 As such, he seeks out one of the cult’s top scientists known as the Grey Abbott only to find he is currently locked up in Arkham Asylum.
 Azrael meets with Batman, hoping to get the Dark Knight’s blessing to infiltrate Arkham, but Batman scoffs.
 The Caped Crusader won’t stand in Azrael’s way nor will he help him, but Batman tells Azrael he better not let anyone out except for the Grey Abbott.
 Azrael breaks into Arkham and, wouldn’t you know it, chaos ensues.
 All the inmates are released into a communal space where a beefy inmate named Charles beats-up Azrael.
 Joker steals and wears Azrael’s costume.
 Azrael #28 picks up directly from this point, completely overlapping with “The Spectre of Vengeance” below.
 (In Azrael #28, a semi-nude Azrael will best Two-Face, Victor Zsasz, Riddler, and Two-Face.
 The Gray Abbott will be shot and killed by police.)

 THE SPECTRE OF VENGEANCE